Yod Pointing to Jupiter: Belief Apex Meaning

 What the Jupiter apex is trying to force

-Meaning has to keep expanding without locking down.
-The base planets feed new information that will not fit the native's current meaning-making system, so Jupiter has to either expand the system or replace it.
-Over a lifetime the result is unusual philosophical range, not because the native is searching, but because the pattern keeps outgrowing whatever framework is currently in place.
+Meaning may need to expand without locking down.
+The base planets can feed new information that does not fit the person's current meaning-making system, so Jupiter has to expand or revise the system.
+Over a lifetime this can build philosophical range, but it is not proof of wisdom or vocation.

-The pressure is almost always felt as dissatisfaction with current beliefs.
-Natives who mistake this for a problem try to suppress it and commit harder to what they already hold.
-The suppression never works permanently.
-The dissatisfaction is the apex working; the work is to let the framework evolve in response, rather than defending a version that has already outlived its usefulness.
+The pressure may be felt as dissatisfaction with current beliefs.
+If the person treats that dissatisfaction as a problem, they may commit harder to what they already hold.
+A more useful response is to let the framework evolve in response, rather than defending a version that has outlived its usefulness.

 What usually gets overcompensated